FHA Chapter 13 Bankruptcy Guidelines To Qualify For Mortgage

 DTI Guidelines on Manual Underwriting

-We will discuss what manual underwriting is in this article.
-Therefore, any VA and FHA loans during the Chapter 13 Bankruptcy payment period must be manually underwritten.
-FHA and VA loans are the only mortgage programs allowing manual underwriting.
-Debt-to-income ratio guidelines on both FHA and VA loans are as follows: 31% front-end and 43% back-end with no compensating factors, 37% front-end and 47% back-end with one compensating factor, and 40% front-end and 50% back-end with two compensating factors.
+Manual underwriting is exclusive to FHA and VA loans among various mortgage programs.
+The prescribed debt-to-income ratio guidelines for both FHA and VA loans are as follows: 31% for the front-end and 43% for the back-end without any compensating factors, 37% for the front-end and 47% for the back-end with one compensating factor, and 40% for the front-end and 50% for the back-end with two compensating factors.

 FHA and VA Loan Eligibility Requirements While In Chapter 13 Bankruptcy